Grievance Letter: constructive dismissal after TUPE transfer

 In light of the above, we have advised our client that should he elect to resign, he is likely to succeed in his claim for constructive dismissal.

-Pursuant to S.95(1)(c) Employment Rights Act 1996 we have advised our client that [Employer]’s behaviour is likely to constitute a fundamental breach of contract namely, the implied term of mutual trust and confidence which would entitle our client to resign and claim unfair dismissal.
+Pursuant to S.95(1)(c) Employment Rights Act 1996 we have advised our client that [Company 2] behaviour is likely to constitute a fundamental breach of contract namely, the implied term of mutual trust and confidence which would entitle our client to resign and claim unfair dismissal.

 We refer to the following breaches of trust and confidence, which would entitle our client to resign:

-2. Our client has been side-lined because he is an original [Company name] employee;
+- Our client has been sidelined because he is an original [Company 1] employee;

-3 On [Date], [Name] accosted our client in a threatening and intimidating
+3 On the 20th April 2012, [Employee 2] accosted our client in a threatening and intimidating

-4. On [Date], our client was demoted, when [Name] informed him that he would be taking over the Projects Delivery Group.
+- On 28th April 2012, our client was demoted, when [Employee 2] informed him that he would be taking over the Projects Delivery Group.
 This was without any prior consultation or discussion with our client;

-5. On [Date], [Name] entered our client’s office unannounced and questioned his “mental state” and told him that he should consider his options in the business;
+- On 4th May 2012, [Employee 2] entered our client’s office unannounced and questioned his “mental state” and told him that he should consider his options in the business;

-7. On [Date], [Name] “nodded” so as to agree that he did not see our client being part of the Company’s future;
+- On 18thMay 2012 [Employee 2] “nodded” so as to agree that he did not see our client being part of the [Company] future;

 client had been informed.
 This was despite our client being assured that there would be